CITA/CTA200H/assignments/assignment_2.md

 This assignment will have you practice some basic Python syntax such as functions, for loops and flow control.
 Write all of your code in a jupyter notebook and save it as `assignment_2/assignment.ipynb` in your git repo.
 Make sure you push to Github before the due date.

+Note:

+For all functions, we requrire that you include a document string, i.e., inside triple quotes, like this:

+"""
+This function calculates the sine of x

+Parameters:
+x-----------array-like, the angle in radians

+Returns:

+sine_x------array-like, the quantity sin(x)

+"""

 ### Part 1

 Write a python function for the function $f(x) = x^3 - x^2 - 1$.
 Also, write a function for it's derivative (you will have to work out $df/dx$ yourself), you can call these functions `f` and `df`.